texta-tk/texta-tk.github.io/source/use_cases.rst

 When the user already has the dataset tagged in some way (dataset contains a certain Tag field with the tag, for example), they can use the Searcher to filter the tagged documents out as the positive examples and save it.

-When the dataset does not already contain the tagged documents, the user can train an embedding and use the Lexicon Miner and/or the Searcher for creating some theme-related subset.
+When the dataset does not already contain the tagged documents, the user can train an :ref:`embedding <embedding_concept>` and use the Lexicon Miner and/or the Searcher for creating some theme-related subset.
 There is an example of that in the first use case above.

 This use case follows the first scenario and saves a subset of documents with "Middle East" in its rubric field (see :numref:`search_middleeast`).
 These will be positive examples similar to which the trained tagger later on tags also as positive.
 The user saves the search via floppy disk icon near the Current Search panel.